AnggaR96s/Reforestation/README.md

-## When people are sad, I sometimes let them colour in my tattoos.
-Sometimes all they need is a shoulder to crayon.
+## I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.